pankajpansari/Code_CVIU_2019/README.md

-## CODE FOR WORST-CASE OPTIMAL SUBMODULAR EXTENSIONS FOR MARGINAL ESTIMATION
+## CODE FOR CVIU 2019 Paper

 #### ABOUT

-This is an implementation of the variational inference algorithm using worst-case optimal submodular extensions for Potts and hierarchical Potts models for sparse and dense CRFs.
+This is a C++ implementation of the variational inference algorithm described in:

+*Linear Programming-based Submodular Extensions for Marginal Estimation*

+Pankaj Pansari, Chris Russell and M. Pawan Kumar

+Computer Vision and Image Understanding (CVIU), 2019

 #### AUTHOR(S)